CryptoGuardOSS/cryptoguard/README.rst

 Prerequisites (Environment Variables)
 ==================================================
-1. JDK7_HOME: Point to a valid Java 7 JDK Installation
+1. JAVA7_HOME: Point to a valid Java 7 JDK Installation
-    * Needed for Source/Jar/Android/Class/Java
-#.
-JDK_HOME: Point to a valid Java 8 JDK Installation
-    * Needed for Source/Class
+    * Needed for all of the scans
 #.
 ANDROID_SDK_HOME: Point to a valid Android JDK Installation
     * Needed for Android